-It has received a very positive and warm response from the dog loving community.
-The Hierarchy of Dog Needs is in use by veterinary behaviorists, integrative and holistic veterinarians, dog trainers of all stripes (including working-dog and police-dog trainers), gentle groomers, shelters, rescues, foster pet parents, dog walkers and pet sitters, animal welfare advocates, service dog organizations, in college and master’s level thesis papers, as well as by pet parents.
+It has received a very positive and warm response from the dog-loving community.
+The Hierarchy of Dog Needs is in use by veterinary behaviorists, integrative and holistic veterinarians, dog trainers of all stripes (including working-dog and police-dog trainers), gentle groomers, shelters, rescues, foster pet parents, dog walkers, and pet sitters, animal welfare advocates, service dog organizations, in college and master’s level thesis papers, as well as by pet parents.
 It has been translated into French by Dr. Simon Gadbois, and we have received requests for more translations from our international friends and partners.
 Dr. Katrina Ward, DVM and behavior specialist, presented the HDN to the Australian Veterinary Association conference, saying, “The Hierarchy of Dog Needs was very well received and hopefully will be taken up as a routine method of assessing needs and applying humane behavior modification.”
 Dr. Lynn Honeckman, DVM and behavior specialist in Orlando, uses the HDN to teach pre-vet students and at “Lunch and Learns” to veterinary clinic presentations.
-Everyone from national crisis response manual writers to goat dancing trainers are using it!
+Everyone, from national crisis response manual writers to goat dancing trainers, is using it!

 Is there anything else you would like to share with readers?